aephidayatuloh/kepo/README.md

-# Kepo: Shiny app for stalking twitter account and do sentiment analysis
+# Kepo: Shiny apps for extracting information and do sentiment analysis of an twitter account

 You can run this app on https://azures.shinyapps.io/kepo/